top of page

 By reporting in a timely manner, clients can be connected to resources faster, investigations by appropriate agencies can begin sooner, and we can remove perpetrators from harming other clients thus preventing future SIRs.

-Submit a written report of the special incident to the regional center within 48 hours (calendar days) of the occurrence of the special incident.
+Submit a written report of the special incident to the regional center within 48 hours of special incident occurrence.

 The Special Incident Form is to be used by SDRC service providers as well as long-term care facilities.
 Please use this form when submitting SIRs to SDRC and Community Care Licensing.